emacselements/emacswiki-packages/README.md

 If you find this helpful: [Donate via PayPal](https://www.paypal.com/paypalme/revrari)

 ---
-*Packages by Drew Adams • Hosted on EmacsWiki*
+*Packages hosted on EmacsWiki; selection currently centers on Drew Adams' utilities*